sethlinares/cse310-portfolio/Hello_World/README.md

 # Overview

 This software is a basic "Hello World" program designed to showcase the ability to set up a development environment and execute a simple program written in C#.
-The program will display the message "Hello World" to the user.
+The program will display the message "Hello, World!" to the user.

 [Software Demo Video](https://youtu.be/Qz9RRJlaaX8)